bhavyansh001/bhavyansh001/README.md

 A Ruby on Rails developer constantly exploring and learning about various domains of coding.

 ## 🔍My Focus
-💡 **Ruby & Rails:** Deeply immersed in Ruby and Rails ecosystem, currently writing a Ruby Deep Dive series on Medium to share my expanding knowledge and insights.
-Continuously improving my skills to create robust and scalable web applications with Rails.
+💡 **Ruby & Rails:** Deeply immersed in Ruby and Rails ecosystem, continuously improving my skills to create robust and scalable web applications with Rails.

 💡 **DevOps:** Passionate about implementing DevOps practices to streamline software development, deployment, and monitoring, ensuring reliable and efficient systems.
-Recently completed the "Decoding DevOps" series on Medium, showcasing various projects in my [DevOps Projects repository](https://github.com/bhavyansh001/DevOps_Projects).

-🎓 **Tech in General:** Eager to learn and explore new technologies and techniques, particularly within the Ruby and Rails ecosystem and DevOps tools and principles, to stay ahead in the industry.
+🎓 **Tech in General:** Eager to learn and explore new technologies and techniques, particularly within the Ruby and Rails ecosystem and DevOps tools and principles.

 ## 🌟Let's Connect
 🌱 **Collaborate & Learn:** Open to discussions, collaborations, and learning from fellow enthusiasts in web development and beyond!